-Expansive soils, clay soil, shrink-swell, and heavable soil.
-These are all different names for the same thing: expansive soil.
+Expansive soils create foundation damage.
+Expansive soils, including, clay soil, shrink-swell, and heavable soil, are all different names for the same thing.

 Expansive soils are responsible for more damage to buildings than any other natural hazard.